forecasterfen/OWLS/README.md

 # OWLS
-Forecasters Toolbox
-Created by Derrick Kemp
+Observational Weather Learning System and Forecaster Toolbox Created by Derrick Kemp

-This respatory holds programs for specific python scripts and fuctions to better improve forecaster accuracy.
+This respatory holds the developing OWLS Forecast system and programs for to better improve forecaster accuracy.
 This is currently work in progress and errors may occur.